EqualiSea

 As Gov. Roberts put it, “things that people used to think but not say, they’re saying now.”
 What had been a tough but relatively respectful environment for women is becoming an openly hostile one.
 And the strain of operating in that kind of environment is likely a main reason why fewer women are willing to throw their hat in the ring.
 Both women stated their dismay at recent escalation of this hostility, made glaringly obvious in the current Presidential election.
 Instead, argued Gov. Gregoire, “let’s talk about the issues…and how we solve them… and get over this disrespect and demeaning nature that we’re seeing in politics today.”

-A local example of this was seen recently with the misogynistic backlash that the female Seattle City Council members received (as Samantha Bee hilariously explains below).
+A local example of this was seen recently with the misogynistic backlash that the women Seattle City Council members received (as Samantha Bee hilariously explains below).

 Women are more reluctant than men to put their family through the stress of campaigning.